-We have a Year 6 Busenya Team working alongside Staff to coordinate and plan all our activities this year which include Busenya days each term, a sponsored read in the Spring term and lots of fun activities and opportunities to learn and share with our friends in Uganda.
-In addition our staff have regular Busenya lunches where members of our Busenya team provide a themed meal and staff make donations to enjoy the benefits!
+Our Year 6 Community and Wellbeing Team work alongside Staff to coordinate and plan all our activities which include B4Busenya activity days each term and lots of fun activities and opportunities to learn and share with our friends in Uganda.
+In addition our staff have regular Busenya lunches where members of our Busenya staff team provide a themed meal and staff make donations to enjoy the benefits!

 We also keep in touch with the children with letters and Christmas Cards!